-Detailed Description: People with arthritis who experience painful finger joints may have difficulty grasping the container or may not know where to hold the container if a clear graspable area is not provided.

-Potential Solutions: Limit the width of the graspable area.
+Transport Issues 1.1 The container does not have a comfortable graspable area.
+Detailed Description: People with arthritis who experience painful finger joints may have difficulty arasping the container or may not know where to hold the container if a clear araspable area is not provided.
+Populations Impacted: Limited strength, limited range of motion Potential Solutions: Limit the width of the graspable area.
 Users with arthritis may experience limited strength with excessive grip spans.
 Some users experience reductions in strength when grip spans exceed 2.5 to 3.0 inches.
 Select a graspable area circumference that allows the adult hand to grasp the container without exceeding a comfortable grip span.
 1.2 The jar may slip out of the hand during transport.
 Detailed Description: People with arthritis who experience painful finger joints may have difficulty grasping the container securely.
 The low coefficient of friction and the cylindrical shape of the container may contribute to a user's ability to maintain a secure grip.

-Potential Solutions: Limit the width of the graspable area.
+Populations Impacted: Limited strength, limited range of motion Potential Solutions: Limit the width of the graspable area.
 Users with arthritis may experience limited strength with excessive grip spans.
 Some users experience reductions in strength when grip spans exceed 2.5 to 3.0 inches.
 Select a graspable area circumference that allows the adult hand to grasp the container without exceeding a comfortable grip span.
 Avoid tapered designs.
 Containers that taper with a larger base and a smaller top can be difficult to hold securely.
 Consider avoiding a tapered container or providing a graspable surface area outside of the tapered portion of the container.
 Increase the coefficient of friction of the container.
 Containers with low coefficients of friction can be difficult to hold securely.
 Consider adding a coating or wrap that increases the coefficient of friction at the graspable area.

-2.1 The lid is difficult to remove.

-Detailed Description: Large closures or closures with excessive torque requirements may be difficult to remove.
+Opening Issues Detailed Description: Large closures or closures with excessive torgue requirements may be difficult to remove.
 Metal lids can be particularly difficult to grasp and remove.
-The maximum amount of torque that a user can comfortably apply to a closure will depend, in part, on the diameter of the closure, the height of the closure, the coefficient of friction of the graspable area of the container and the texture or knurling pattern of the closure.

-Populations Impacted: Limited strength, limited grip, limited range of motion
+The maximum amount of torgue that a user can comfortably apply to a closure will depend, in part, on the diameter of the closure, the height of the closure, the coefficient of friction of the graspable area of the closure, the diameter of the container, the coefficient of friction of the graspable area of the container and the texture or knurling pattern of the closure.
+Populations Impacted: Limited strength, limited grip, limited range of motion comfortable grip span.